peted70/HoloLensWorkshop/README.md

 ![boom box](./.content/boombox.jpg)

-First create a folder on your computer where we will save all of the files; we will refer to that folder as the `working folder`.
+First create a folder on your computer (this can be named whatever you like) where we will save all of the files; we will refer to that folder as the `working folder`.

 ## 3D Model